 Points to be cautious about:

-Note: Stable Diffusion 3 Medium was released in June, 2024.
-See our blog post Stable Diffusion 3: Text Master, Prone Problems? to learn how it performs compared with SD 2 and SDXL and how you can improve its generated images.
+Note: See our blog post Stable Diffusion 3: Text Master, Prone Problems? to learn how it performs compared with SD 2 and SDXL and how you can improve its generated images.

-The suite includes three variants: [pro], [dev], and [schnell].
+The initial suite included three variants: [pro], [dev], and [schnell].
 Each variant is designed for specific use cases, from high-performance professional use to efficient, non-commercial applications, and rapid local development.
-In less than a month, its fastest model FLUX.1 [schnell] achieved over 1.5 million downloads in Hugging Face, positioning it fourth among all text-to-image models (the first three are all SD models).
+In less than a month of its release, its fastest model FLUX.1 [schnell] achieved over 1.5 million downloads in Hugging Face.

 An interesting fact here is that the creators behind FLUX.1 are the original developers of SD.
-After leaving Stability AI, they founded Black Forest Labs with a vision to innovate beyond their previous works.
+After leaving Stability AI, they founded Black Forest Labs to innovate beyond their previous works.

 Why should you use FLUX.1: